emmettgb/Each.jl/README.md

 # Each
 A simple function to iterate over elements in a collection or a single element, even if that single element would normally be iterable by itself.
+The name is chosen for the mnemonic "for each `a` of Type `T` in `collection`" => `for a in each(T, collection)`

 ## Example
 ```julia